Cherie-Griffith-Dunn-LLC/dashboard/README.md

 ### Running Development Server
 - `npm install`
-- `npx expo start`
+- `npm run start` or `npm run web`

-Run the API on port 3000.
+Run the API locally by default on port 3000.

 #### To open the app:
 - On your Android device, press "Scan QR Code" on the "Home" tab of the Expo Go app and scan the QR code you see in the terminal.